ScalarDB Analytics CLI Command Reference

 Remove a catalog from the system.
 The operation fails if the catalog contains data sources unless you use the --cascade option to delete all contents.

-To delete an empty catalog:
+To delete an empty catalog by name:

 scalardb-analytics-cli catalog delete --catalog <catalog-name>